xuhongl/asev3enterpriseDemo/README.md

 If you browse in it inside the last child folder of **acme-v02.api.letsencrypt.org** you will see those files.
 The important file is called cert.pfx.

+# Create the environment

-# Get the base64 encoded value of your certificate
+## Get the base64 encoded value of your certificate

 You will need to create GitHub secrets to configure this repository.
 Two of them are related to your certificate needed to have SSL when communicating with the Application Gateway.